Batou1406/MCU-SwissSolarBoat/README.md

 - complete list of connectors

 ### SD-card and memory
 An SD slot is available on the board and it is handle by the SDHC0 line of the MCU.
+It's powered at the 3.3[V] by the LDO.
+Please be careful and read the dedicated documentation when designing an SD application, especially about the oprating voltage.

 |Name|Pin connected on the MCU|comment|
 |----|------------------------|-------|